CuChulainn64/countdown_timer/README.md

 Time is outputed to the file "Timer.txt" on each tick.
 Add that file as a text source to include it on stream.

+When the timer reaches 0 an alarm will sound, if the "Use alarm" check box is checked.
+This alarm can be replaced with any .wav file as long as it's named "alarm.wav" and placed on the program's directory.

+If no alarm.wav file is found, the program will instead play the windows beep sound.